Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

 Now we can put everything together in the pseudo-code below. <br>
 <img src='./readme_images/wgan-algorithm.png' /> <br>

-## Experiment
+## Experiments
 ### Correlation between loss metric and image quality
-n GAN, the loss measures how well it fools the discriminator rather than a measure of the image quality.
+In GAN, the loss measures how well it fools the discriminator rather than a measure of the image quality.
 As shown below, the generator loss in GAN does not drop even the image quality improves.
 Hence, we cannot tell the progress from its value.
-We need to save the testing images and evaluate it visually.
+We need to save the testing images and evaluate them visually.
 On the contrary, WGAN loss function reflects the image quality which is more desirable. <br>
 <img src='./readme_images/res1.png' /> <br>

 ### Improve training stability
 Two significant contributions for WGAN are: <br>
 - it has no sign of mode collapse in experiments, and
-- the generator can still learn when the critic perform well.
+- the generator can still learn when the critic performs well.

 <img src='./readme_images/res2.jpeg' /> <br>